 |

 WordPress.com is a website builder designed with the needs of bloggers and publishers in mind.
-It’s wildly popular, currently powering a third of all websites on the internet.
-Everyone from Sony to TIME Magazine use an instance of WordPress, so it’s many people’s first port of call when it comes to creating a new blog.
+It’s wildly popular, currently powering over 40% of all websites on the internet.
+Everyone from Sony to TIME Magazine uses WordPress, so it’s many people’s first port of call when it comes to creating a new blog.

 Both WordPress and Webflow offer free versions, but the WordPress one offers better value, as Webflow users have to purchase both a Site and Workspace plan.
-WordPress also offers a bigger selection of templates than its competitor – 30,000 compared to 1,000+ – alongside more comprehensive SEO and marketing features.
+WordPress also offers a bigger selection of templates than its competitor (30,000 compared with 1,000+), alongside more comprehensive SEO and marketing features.

 Pros